Health

 Mpox Vaccination

-Jynneos vaccines are available at many locations in Colorado, and there are no longer specific eligibility criteria for mpox vaccination - anyone who thinks they may be at risk of exposure to mpox can get vaccinated.
-If you have questions about whether vaccination is right for you, talking with a health care provider can help you learn more.
-A conversation with a health care provider is not required to get vaccinated against mpox.
+Jynneos vaccines are available at many locations in Colorado.
+If you have questions about whether Mpox vaccination is right for you, please give us a call at 970-498-6700.
 The Jynneos vaccine is fully licensed for people 18 years of age and older, and available under Emergency Use Authorization (EUA) for people under 18 years of age who are at high risk for mpox exposure.
 Please call our clinic at 970-498-6700 to make an appointment or speak to a health care provider.

 Mpox is a rare virus, but it can be serious for some people who get sick.
 Currently, the risk to the general public is low.
 Mpox can spread from person to person when someone who has mpox has close contact with someone else.
 Close contact can mean physical contact with the sores, bumps, or lesions of someone who has mpox.
 Close contact includes sex.
 Mpox can also spread through touching the bed linens or clothing of someone who has mpox.
 Mpox can also live on other surfaces for some time.
 Brief interactions without physical contact are unlikely to result in getting the virus.